-Is this the first moon found outside our solar system?
+First suspected 'exomoon' discovered 8,000 light-years away

 "This is not by itself a proof of an exomoon," Kipping said.
 "It's the unknown of unknowns which are ultimately uncharacterizeable."

 However, the finding is both promising and intriguing.
-The moon is incredibly large, comparable to the size of the gas giant Neptune in our solar system, which is highly unusual.
+The moon, which orbits a giant exoplanet called Kepler-1625b, is incredibly large, comparable to the size of the gas giant Neptune in our solar system.
 There's no analog for such a large moon in our own system.
 In our sky, it would appear two times bigger than Earth's moon, the researchers said.

 But that size is why it was easier to find, the researchers said.
 It's comparable to so-called hot Jupiters, gas giant exoplanets that are closer to their stars than Jupiter is to its own, and warmer.
 These were common discoveries during the early days of exoplanet hunting because they were easy to find, but they represent only about 1% of known exoplanets now.